brrcrites/graph-coloring/README.md

 ## Tests:

-The system is capable of running tests written in both the edge list (`-l` flag) and the edge matrix (`-m` flag) file format.
+The system is capable of running tests written in both the edge list (`--format=list` flag) and the edge matrix (`--format=matrix` flag) file format.
 There is a large number of well known tests saved to the `Tests/` directory, and you can also add tests to the `Tests/` directory.
 The edge list and edge matrix formats are as follows:

 Edge List Input File Format: